willysutopo/netsuite/README.md

 and suitescriptversion can be one of v1 and v2.
 For example : Suitelet to create Sales Order is named like this : create_so_sl_v1

-In the future, I will add a sample script which calls Netsuite Restlet API.
-Just stay tuned.